dijisolanke/cart/README.md

 ## Process

-- First I built the UI
+- First I built the UI with React
 - Then I added functionality beginning with putting the cart information into an array when add to cart button was clicked.
 - Confirmed it was working with console log.
 - Then I used LocalStorage so the list would persist on page refresh.